ajithkvp/GITS/CONTRIBUTING.md

 5. Explain why this enhancement would be useful to most users and isn't something that can or should be implemented as a community package.
 6. List some other repo or applications where this enhancement / feature exists. ( this is optional )

+### Problem Explanation
+Clearly articulate the issue and include additional details that can aid maintainers in reproducing the problem.

+### Verify Your Environment:
+Ensure that you are running the latest version of the application and have all recommended OS updates and patches installed before raising a GitHub issue.

+### Use a Descriptive Title:
+Employ a clear and descriptive title for the issue, facilitating the identification of the problem.

+### Detailed Steps:
+Explicitly describe the exact steps needed to replicate the problem.
+Include a comprehensive account of the process, from the initial command or action to the observed issue.

+### Specific Examples:
+Back your description with specific examples, links to files or GitHub projects, or code snippets that support the problem's reproduction.

+### Observed Behavior:
+Explain the behavior you encountered following the specified steps and outline the issue's nature.

+### Expected Behavior:
+Clearly state what behavior you anticipated and why it differs from what you observed.

+### Visual Aids:
+If possible, include screenshots or animated GIFs that visually depict the issue as you followed the described steps.

+### Enhancement Suggestion Process / Feature Request Process:
+For enhancement suggestions or feature requests, kindly adhere to the following guidelines when creating an issue:

+### Descriptive Title:
+Utilize a clear and descriptive title for the issue, making the suggestion easily identifiable.

 ## Style Checker and Analyzer
 We are using flake9 as our style checker and code analyzer.
 While contrivuting to this project, make sure you conform to norms dictated by flake8
 ### Flake8